Arikskigin/Arikskigin/README.md

 - 🥅 2020 Goals: Contribute more to Open Source projects

-- ⚡ Succeed in my degree
+- ⚡ Finish my degree

 - 🔭 A student position